 2-2.
-Perpetual competition below the threshold of armed conflict a.
+Perpetual competition below the threshold of armed conflict28 a.
 Future adversaries and enemies are in constant multi-domain competition with the U.S. and its allies.
 Because of the high political, economic, and human-life costs of armed conflict, threats try to achieve their political objectives without triggering armed conflict.
-Future adversaries utilize sophisticated asymmetric and hybrid tactics to challenge the U.S. and its allies' security interests.
-These tactics leverage clever and well-timed combinations of: information warfare; space and cyberspace operations; EW; nonlethal directed-energy weapons; non-attributable chemical, biological, and radiological attacks; and limited lethal strikes.
-Adversary and enemy tactics also embrace irregular warfare to prepare, infiltrate, isolate, and incite dissent and disruption in nations that are a target of their aggression.
+Future adversaries utilize sophisticated asymmetric and hybrid tactics to challenge the U.S. and its allies' security interests.29 These tactics leverage clever and well-timed combinations of: information warfare; space and cyberspace operations; EW; nonlethal directed-energy weapons; non-attributable chemical, biological, and radiological attacks; and limited lethal strikes.30 Adversary and enemy tactics also embrace irregular warfare to prepare, infiltrate, isolate, and incite dissent and disruption in nations that are a target of their aggression.

 b.
 Army forces will be confronted with sophisticated state-sponsored information warfare artfully combined with conventional and unconventional military operations.
-Use of information warfare obfuscates the true intent of ground and special purpose forces operating near borders or in neighboring nations.
-Future threat approaches also include advanced weapons and technology applied and mixed innovatively with crude, simple, and unsophisticated means to create parity or overmatch against Army forces.
-Future enemies and adversaries take advantage of ambiguous aspects of international law and capitalize on war-averse attitudes that make countries hesitant to enter conflict when legitimacy questions persist.
-Threat forces use information warfare and psychological operations to cause populations to support or allow aggression even to the detriment of their own country.
-Therefore, Army leaders must understand adversary and enemy philosophies, motives, histories, and methodologies.
+Use of information warfare obfuscates the true intent of ground and special purpose forces operating near borders or in neighboring nations.31 Future threat approaches also include advanced weapons and technology applied and mixed innovatively with crude, simple, and unsophisticated means to create parity or overmatch against Army forces.32 Future enemies and adversaries take advantage of ambiguous aspects of international law and capitalize on war-averse attitudes that make countries hesitant to enter conflict when legitimacy questions persist.
+Threat forces use information warfare and psychological operations to cause populations to support or allow aggression even to the detriment of their own country.33 Therefore, Army leaders must understand adversary and enemy philosophies, motives, histories, and methodologies.
 Possessing the appropriate authorities, Army leaders must have sufficient expertise in the conduct of proactive operations in the information dimension to thwart these competitive approaches.
-For domestic, friendly, and neutral audiences, future Army leaders must become undeniable sources of objective truth.
+For domestic, friendly, and neutral audiences, future Army leaders must become undeniable sources of objective truth.34 a.
+The expansion and availability of technology propelled by the proliferation of available information enable threats, including near-peer competitors, non-state actors, and superempowered individuals, to aggressively contest operations across all of the domains and warfighting functions.35 A growing global interconnectivity fueled by advances in electronics increases rapid access to information and as a result, increases the velocity and momentum of human interaction and events.
+Technology previously unavailable to less-resourced nations and individuals is now readily accessible and often used with little regard for moral or ethical consequences.
+In the timeframe of this concept, lethal and nonlethal systems are easier to afford, access, and manufacture, providing a greater number of threats with the ability to find or create new opportunities across the entire competition continuum.36 In this future where the technological playing field is more level, the advantage will go to the side with better trained and prepared soldiers who can expertly employ technology, sense and think in all of the domains, synthesize and leverage vast amounts of data, and find creative combinations of joint, multinational, and interorganizational capabilities to solve operational and tactical problems.